 Using hormone replacement therapy (HRT), also known as menopausal hormone therapy, increases breast density and amplifies the heightened risk associated with dense breasts.
 Breast density can be modified by diet, giving women an opportunity to influence this breast cancer risk factor.
+The US Food and Drug Administration (FDA) has ruled that women must be informed of their breast density when they have mammograms.

 Perhaps surprisingly, while high breast density increases the risk of breast cancer and of subsequent breast cancer in the opposite breast (contralateral breast cancer), it does not appear to be associated with increased risk of distant metastasis.
 For example, breast cancer survivors with high breast density who undergo lumpectomy do not have an increased risk of death from breast cancer (as long as they also have radiotherapy).
 In fact, low breast density has been linked to poor breast cancer prognosis.